katjacodes/northern-sonoma-CERT/README.md

 ## Technologies Used
-- This project uses HTML and CSS programming languages.
+- This project uses HTML, CSS, and JavaScript programming languages.
 - [Gitpod](https://gitpod.io)
     - This project uses **Gitpod** for their IDE.
 - [BootstrapCDN](https://www.bootstrapcdn.com/)